Acid Reflux Guide

-Acid reflux disease, also known as gastro-esophageal reflux disease, or GERD, occurs due to the coexistence of two physiological conditions.
-The first acid reflux disease contributing condition is a r etrograde flow of stomach contents into the esophagus.
-However, the reflux itself does not necessarily lead to gastro-esophageal reflux disease symptoms or histologic changes, and can occur also among healthy individuals.
-In this case, the process is referred as “physiologic gastroesophageal reflux”.
+Acid reflux disease, also known as gastro-oesophageal reflux disease, or GERD, occurs due to the coexistence of two physiological conditions.
+The first condition is a retrograde flow of stomach contents into the oesophagus.
+However, the reflux itself does not necessarily lead to gastro-oesophageal reflux disease symptoms or histological changes, and can occur among healthy individuals also.
+In this case, the process is referred to as "physiologic gastro-oesophageal reflux".

-The second acid reflux disease predisposing condition is a lower esophageal sphincter (LES) malfunction.
-The LES is a 3-cm to 4-cm ring of muscle, which is acts as a valve between the the stomach and the esophagus.
-In the case of acid reflux disease, the LES does not close perfectly and stomach acids splashes up into the esophagus.
+The second condition is lower oesophageal sphincter (LES) malfunction.
+The LES is a 3-cm to 4-cm ring of muscle, which acts as a valve between the stomach and the oesophagus.
+In case of acid reflux disease, the LES does not close properly and stomach acid splashes up to the oesophagus.
 When pathologic symptoms follow this process, the whole condition is called acid reflux disease.

-Gastro-esophageal reflux disease is usually experienced as a persistent (at least twice a week) heartburn - the distressing burning sensation in the chest or throat, caused by refluxed stomach contents touching the lining of the esophagus.
-Since healthy individuals may also experience light reflux - occasional heartburn may occur normally, and doesn’t necessarily serve as an evidence of GERD.
+Gastro-oesophageal reflux disease is usually experienced as a persistent (at least twice a week) heartburn - the distressing burning sensation in the chest or throat, caused by refluxed stomach contents touching the lining of the oesophagus.
+Since healthy individuals may also experience light reflux - occasional heartburn may occur normally, and doesn't necessarily serve as an evidence of GERD.

-Some GERD sufferers may also experience pain in the chest, cough, morning hoarseness, voice changes, difficulty swallowing (especially lumpy foods), chronic earache, burning chest pains, sinusitis or nausea.
-Many patients report a sensation that reminds food stuck, tightness or choking in the throat.
-This happens due to continuous stomach contents acid flow that comes into contact with the esophagus and causes inflammation of the esophagus resulting in scars from tissue damage.
+Some GERD sufferers may also experience pain in the chest, cough, morning hoarseness, voice changes, difficulty in swallowing (especially lumpy foods), chronic earache, burning chest pains, sinusitis or nausea.
+Many patients report a sensation that reminds them of food being stuck, tightness or choking of throat, and even sore throat .
+This happens due to continuous flow of stomach contents and acid that comes in contact with the oesophagus and causes inflammation of the oesophagus, resulting in scars from tissue damage.

 Untreated acid reflux disease can lead to serious health complications.
-Those include stricture formation, bleeding, ulcers and esophageal spasms.
-When the stomach acid reaches the upper esophagus and trachea, the process can result in a variety of severe conditions, such as asthma, sinusitis and pneumonia.
-Finally, some people may develop Barrett's esophagus, a condition that manifest in an abnormal shape and color of cells in the esophageal lining.
-This condition is a precursor to esophageal cancer, especially in adults 60 or more years old.
+Those include stricture formation, bleeding, ulcers and oesophageal spasms.
+When the stomach acid reaches the upper oesophagus and trachea, the process can result in a variety of severe conditions, such as asthma, sinusitis and pneumonia.
+Finally, some people may develop Barrett's oesophagus, a condition that manifests itself through abnormality in shape and colouration of cells along the oesophageal lining.
+This condition is a precursor to oesophageal cancer, especially in adults who are 60 or more years old.

-The treatment of gastro-esophageal reflux disease takes three forms: medical therapy, surgery, and all natural holistic therapy, including dietary and lifestyle changes and the intake of specific herbal supplements.
-An undergoing surgery should be considered very carefully, since it can compound some underlying conditions, such as stricture and motility disorders.
+The treatment of gastro-oesophageal reflux disease takes three forms: medical therapy, surgery, and the all-natural holistic therapy, including dietary and lifestyle changes and the intake of specific herbal supplements.
+Undergoing a surgery should be considered very carefully, since it can compound some of the underlying conditions, such as stricture and motility disorders.
 Medical treatment of GERD includes H2 blockers and PPIs.
-While acid reflux can be treated by taking prescription medications or acid blockers such as the above, bear in mind that the results may be temporary and that some conventional medications can cause considerable side effects.
+While acid reflux can be treated by taking prescription medication or acid blockers such as the above, bear in mind that the results may be temporary and that some conventional medication can have considerable side-effects.

-Click Here To Download The Only Holistic System That Cured My Severe Acid Reflux!
+Click Here To Download The Holistic System That Treated My Acid Reflux!

 Read More about Acid Reflux Disease